clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 This is not always trivial, since new kernel release candidates will invariably break *something* in ZFS.
 The ZFS-on-Linux team is very good about catching up quickly, but on occasion you will find a lag between a new kernel release and a supported ZFS driver.
+It is safest to use a long-term-support (LTS) kernel if you run ZFS: you are much less likely to run into incompatabilities with and LTS kernel.
+When new kernels or new versions of ZFS are releases, users should test those releases carefully before deploying any updates.

 Prerequisites
 *************